EverOddish/PokeStreamer-Tools/README.md

      * If using Citra, instructions are here: https://github.com/citra-emu/citra/wiki/Dumping-Game-Cartridges
  * What if my question isn't answered here?
      * Tweet [@EverOddish](https://twitter.com/everoddish)
+     * Please make every effort to follow the steps outlined above before contacting me for help.
+I have limited free time to spend troubleshooting.

 ## Credits